 For students with cerebral palsy and other unique needs, I created ways for them to access and operate machinery safely, complete their projects, and finally graduate.
 Many of my students became full-time professors, researchers and entrepreneurs.

 Prior to UBC, as I was finding my true interests, my jobs included architectural model building, theatre props building, stage managing and cabinetmaking.

-And for 5 years, I volunteered on the heritage steam towboat, The SS Master.
+From 2002-2007, I volunteered on the heritage steam towboat SS Master.
 As Third Engineer, I machined, fabricated and restored the valves, fuel and water pumps, winches, boiler and the triple expansion steam engine.
-I maintained and operated mechanical devices within the wheelhouse and galley, including cooking and hosting Wooden Boat Society meets.
+I maintained and operated mechanical devices within the wheelhouse and galley and cooked for and hosted Wooden Boat Society meets.